vtex/vtex-courses/courses/service-course/07_graphql-implementation/en.md

 ## Retrieving data from Master Data

-1. On the directory `/graphql/types` create the `productView.graphql` file and declare the type of the product list we want to retrieve:
+1. Inside the `/graphql` directory, create a folder called `/types`.
+In this folder, create the `productView.graphql` file and declare the type of the product list we want to retrieve:

    ```
+   # /graphql/types/productView.graphql
    type ProductView {
        slug: String
        count: Int